 Effective protein characterization and identification by mass spectrometry (MS) begins with protein digestion, thus generating peptide fragments.
-Trypsin is the protease of choice for accomplishing this task; however, digestion with alternative proteases, such as GluC, LysC, AspN or chymotrypsin, which cleave at different sites can improve sequence coverage and generate overlapping peptides.
+Trypsin is the protease of choice for accomplishing this task; however, digestion at additional sites with other proteases, such as GluC, LysC, AspN or chymotrypsin, can improve sequence coverage and generate overlapping peptides.
 For example, LysC cleavage after lysine residues generates larger peptides than those generated by trypsin alone, and chymotrypsin cleavage of hydrophobic regions provides complementary peptides to trypsin.
 These larger or more hydrophobic peptides interact more strongly with reverse-phase traps and columns and can improve detection of peptides with hydrophilic modifications like phosphorylation or glycosylation.

 Table 1.
 Cleavage sites of various proteases.

 ||Carboxyl side of glutamate